ReedSyllas/solid-state-tools/README.md

 	setCount(x => x + 1);
 	```

 2. It also returns the value.
-This essentially makes it "transparent".
 	```ts
 	const [ _count, setCount ] = createSignal(0);